alexxlevesque/cluegamesolver/README.md

 * Suggested cards are now **certain** to be in the envelope
 * All other cards are **certain** to not be in the envelope
 * Game is effectively solved!

-1. **Game Setup**
-   - Enter the number of players (3-6)
-   - Name each player
-   - Select your three cards

-2. **During the Game**
-   - Log each suggestion made
-   - Record which player showed a card
-   - Note when no one can refute
-   - View updated probabilities in real-time

-3. **Making Suggestions**
-   - Use the probability distributions to guide your suggestions
-   - Focus on cards with high envelope probabilities
-   - Consider player card probabilities to maximize information gain

 ---